Guil2203/true-college-struggles/README.md

-# true-college-struggles
+# python is nice :)

 this is just for college lmao dont mind this

-python is nice :)
+...how did you get here